vizzuhq/vizzu-lib/docs/content/tutorial/5-group-stack.md

 })
 ```

-When the partitioning of the underlying data to markers on the chart is changing
+When the partitioning of the underlying data to markers on the chart is
-due to setting different dimensions for the chart, there are multiple ways to
+changing due to adding different dimensions to the chart, there are multiple
-transition between the starting and end state.
+ways to transition between these states.

-You can aggregate the markers to the common base of the two states, as shown
+By default, the markers are aggregated to the common base of the two states,
-above with the default settings, but you can also drill down:
+as shown above.
+You can change this setting and drill down instead:

 ```javascript { "title": "Regrouping the chart by drilling down" }
 chart.animate({